Year 12 is often seen as a year of stress for teens and their families, but these tips will help you and your teen not just survive, but thrive!

 - What things helped me do well?
 How can I keep doing those?

-- Are there things I could do differently this year?
+- What things didn’t help me?
+Are there things I could do differently this year?

 Keep things in balance